anyscale/madewithml.github.io/docs/courses/mlops/labeling.md

     - auto-label entire or parts of a data point using [weak supervision](#weak-supervision)
     - focus constrained labeling efforts on long tail of edge cases over time

-> Check out the [data-centric AI](data-centric-ai.md){:target="_blank"} lesson to learn more about the nuances of how labeling plays a crucial part of the data-driven development process.
+> Check out the [data-driven development lesson](data-driven-development.md){:target="_blank"} to learn more about the nuances of how labeling plays a crucial part of the data-driven development process.

 ## Datasets
 - [projects.json](https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/datasets/projects.json){:target="_blank"}: projects with title, description and tags (cleaned by mods).
 - [tags.json](https://raw.githubusercontent.com/GokuMohandas/MadeWithML/main/datasets/tags.json){:target="_blank"}: tags used in dropdown to aid autocompletion.

-!!! note
-    We'll have a small GitHub Action that runs on a schedule (cron) to constantly update these datasets over time.
-We'll learn about how these work when we get to the CI/CD lesson.

 Recall that our objective was to augment authors to add the appropriate tags for their project so the community can discover them.
 So we want to use the metadata provided in each project to determine what the relevant tags are.
 We'll want to start with the highly influential features and iteratively experiment with additional features.